LibiTamir/YOLO_M.E/README.md

 The model was trained and evaluated under controlled experimental conditions

-Citation
+## Citation

-If you use this model in academic work, please cite the associated thesis (Tamir L., 2025.
-Computer vision and the Black Soldier Fly: behavioral tracking for reproductive success).
+If you use this model in academic work, please cite the associated thesis:

-License

-Specify the license under which this model and repository are released.
+Tamir, L. (2025). *Computer vision and the Black Soldier Fly: behavioral tracking for reproductive success*.
+Master’s thesis.

 Contact

-For questions or collaboration inquiries, please contact:
+For questions or inquiries, please contact:

 Libi Tamir
 Department of Entomology
 The Hebrew University of Jerusalem

 libi.tamir@mail.huji.ac.il